Roy Blunt: Education

 Blunt voted in favor of school prayer and supported the No Child Left Behind Act.
 He voted in favor of school vouchers within the District of Columbia but against broader legislation allowing states to use federal money to issue vouchers for private or religious schools.
 He received a 17% rating from the National Education Association in 2003.

 Fiscal issues

 Blunt received a 97% rating from the United States Chamber of Commerce.
 He supported efforts to overhaul U.S. bankruptcy laws, requiring consumers who seek bankruptcy protection to repay more of their debts.

 Blunt opposes federal cap and trade legislation and supports drilling for oil on the U.S. coastline.
 He does not believe in man-made global warming, stating: "There isn't any real science to say we are altering the climate or path of the Earth."

 Gun policy

 Blunt voted to prohibit lawsuits against gun manufacturers and dealers if the guns they manufacture or sell are later used in a crime.
 He has also voted to require anyone who purchases a gun at a gun show to go through a background check that must be completed within 24 hours.
-He has received an "A" rating from the National Rifle Association.
+He has received an "A" rating from the NRA Political Victory Fund (NRA-PVF).